 To reach magnifications much greater than 5x, you need a microscope.
 Depending on the optics, this allows you to achieve magnifications from 7x to 100x or more.

 You can buy a microscope for less than the cost of a macro lens.
 Perhaps the most versatile for photography is an inspection microscope.
 This type has a ring light to illuminate the subject from above.

-Some now have a built-in USB camera but their resolution is far lower than even a cheap DSLR.
+Some now have a built-in USB camera.
+But their resolution is far lower than even a cheap DSLR.
 Look for an instrument that has a C-mount port.
-That way, you can attach your own camera by way of an appropriate adaptor.
+That way, you can use your camera with an appropriate adaptor.

 We recommend the Celestron 44341 LCD Digital Microscope II.